|

 Spray with a kitchen sink sprayer back through the jet body while

 spinning the jets and turning the action on the jet insert.
-You

-notice an immediate free
+You will notice an immediate free

 spinning action as the bearings become clean and rinsed.
-This

-puts them back in the almost new condition.
+This puts them back in the almost new condition.

 If you have sand in your area, it can lodge in between the jet